bNesisDeveloper/bNesis/Docs/Guide/step1.md

 ## **How are cloud services available for developers?**

 All cloud services provide APIs available to developers.
-Using the API of cloud services, developers can make software that uses the capabilities of the service.
+Using the APIs of cloud services, developers can make software that uses the capabilities of the service.
 Often, all operations that the user can do with the service through the Web site are available through APIs.

 There is an opportunity to add the power and performance of cloud services to your new or existing applications with using **bNesis SDK**.